exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### ⚡ `ESLEventUtils.unsubscribe`

-Method of the `ESLEventUtils` interface that allows unsubscribing existing subscriptions.
+Method of the `ESLEventUtils` interface that allows to unsubscribe existing subscriptions.

 ```typescript
 unsubscribe(host: HTMLElement, ...criteria: ESLListenerCriteria[]): ESLEventListener[];